 Summary

-In this example, we utilized the FERS retirement formula to calculate the Annual Annuity Benefit based on a High-3 Salary of $100,000, 10 years of creditable service, and a pension multiplier of 2%.
-The result shows that this individual would receive a yearly annuity of $20,000 upon retirement from the federal government.
+In this example, we used the FERS retirement formula to calculate the annual annuity benefit based on a High-3 salary of $100,000, 10 years of creditable service, and a pension multiplier of 1%.
+The result: this employee would receive $10,000/year ($833/month gross) upon retirement.
+Use the calculator above to run your own numbers.

 To utilize the FERS Pension Calculator & Federal Retirement Calculator, the subsequent step involves computing your pension by multiplying your High-3 Salary with your Multiplier and Years of Creditable Service.